 - a.
-In Theology major of Undergraduate program, if student take 27 units in Professional studies of other concentration in Theology, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - b.
-In Music major of Undergraduate program, if student take 36 units in Professional studies of other concentration in Music, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - c.
-In Business Administration major of Undergraduate program, if student take 36 units in Professional studies of other concentration in Business, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - d.
-In Music major of Graduate program, if student take 21 units in Professional studies of other concentration in Music, it is allowed for Minor and will be recorded as Minor in graduation Certificate.
+In Theology major of Undergraduate program, if a student takes 27 units in Professional studies of other concentration in Theology, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - b.
+In the Music major of Undergraduate program, if a student takes 36 units in Professional studies of other concentration in Music, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - c.
+In the Business Administration major of Undergraduate program, if a student takes 36 units in Professional studies of the other concentration in Business, it is allowed for Minor and will be recorded as Minor in graduation Certificate. - d.
+In the Music major of Graduate program, if a student takes 21 units in Professional studies of other concentration in Music, it is allowed for Minor and will be recorded as Minor in graduation Certificate.